daniel-molina/visualequation/doc/UI.md

 *   It is equivalent to *insert mode* except for insertions.
 *   Inserted subeqs substitute selection.

+### Notation for keystrokes

+*   When an alphabetic key is required for a keybinding, it is noted always lower-case (e.g., in examples below, X is noted as x), independently of whether `SHIFT` key is being used or not.
+*   When `CONTROL` key is required for a keybinding, it is noted as `C-` (e.g, `C-x`).
+*   When `ALT` key is required for a keybinding, it is noted as `M-` (e.g, `M-x`).
+*   When `SHIFT` key is required for a keybinding, it is noted as `S-` (e.g, `S-TAB`)
+*   The order of precedence when writting a keybinding is, from left to right:
+    `S-`, `M-`, `C-` (e.g, `M-C-x` or `S-C-x`).
+However, when stroking the keybinding the order does not matter as long as the final key (`x` in the examples) is pressed the last one, being all the others currently pressed at the that happens.
+*   It is possible to previously press `ESC` and release it instead of leaving `ALT` pressed at the same time than the rest of the keys, so `ESC x` is equivalent to `M-x` and `ESC C-x` equivalent to `M-C-x`.

 ### Numeric arguments (M-0, M-1, ..., M--)
-Numeric argument may modify the next operation indicated to visual equation.
+Numeric arguments may modify the next operation indicated to visual equation.
 For example, `M-3 f` will introduce three "f" characters instead of only one.
-As in the example, in many cases a numeric argument will be equivalent to repeat a command several times, but not always.
-If that is not the case, the description of the command should inform about its usage.
+As in the example, by default a numeric argument will be equivalent to repeat n operation several times.
+If that is not the case, the description of the operation should inform about its usage.

 Successive numeric arguments add a digit to the argument already being prepared.
-M-- starts a negative argument.
-If no number is added after M--, -1 is used.
+For example, `M-1 M-2 h` introduces twuelve "h" characters. `M--` starts a negative argument.
+For example `M-- M-2 C-f` passes an argument -2 to operation indicated with keybinding `C-f`.
+If no number is added after `M--`, -1 is implicitly used.

 ### Desktop-like operations